20kilograma/blog/codeparttwo-htb.md

 console.log(result)
 result</code></pre>
 <br>
 Now obviously we have the shell as <i>app</i>.
-We need to escalate the privilages further for the normal user to get the user flag. <br>
+We need to escalate the privileges further for the normal user to get the user flag. <br>
 <img width="467" height="59" alt="image" src="https://github.com/user-attachments/assets/537d4d01-8147-4fce-ac4d-e089fc5130c4" /> <br>
 If we check the <bold>~/app/instance</bold> directory, we can see there is a <i>users.db</i> file, when we open the file, we can see there is a <i>user</i>, now we select all the users from there:
 <pre><code class="language-none">SELECT * FROM user;